Navigate this Section

 The Supreme Court of the United States is the highest court in the land and the only part of the federal judiciary specifically required by the Constitution.

 The Constitution does not stipulate the number of Supreme Court Justices; the number is set instead by Congress.
 There have been as few as six, but since 1869 there have been nine Justices, including one Chief Justice.
 All Justices are nominated by the President, confirmed by the Senate, and hold their offices under life tenure.
 Since Justices do not have to run or campaign for re-election, they are thought to be insulated from political pressure when deciding cases.
 Justices may remain in office until they resign, pass away, or are impeached and convicted by Congress.

 The Court’s caseload is almost entirely appellate in nature, and the Court’s decisions cannot be appealed to any authority, as it is the final judicial arbiter in the United States on matters of federal law.
 However, the Court may consider appeals from the highest state courts or from federal appellate courts.
-The Court also has original jurisdiction in cases involving ambassadors and other diplomats, and in cases between states.
+The Court also has original jurisdiction over limited types of cases, including those involving ambassadors and other diplomats, and in cases between states.

 Although the Supreme Court may hear an appeal on any question of law provided it has jurisdiction, it usually does not hold trials.
 Instead, the Court’s task is to interpret the meaning of a law, to decide whether a law is relevant to a particular set of facts, or to rule on how a law should be applied.
 Lower courts are obligated to follow the precedent set by the Supreme Court when rendering decisions.